FINDING YOUR FLOW TOOLKIT

 Each of these principles/tools/practices increases your influence, but as we’ve discussed, the Flow Assets and Flow Liabilities that make up your current Personal Flow Formula are based on your unique arena and circumstances (time and place).

-Like pulling a shoestring, tug on any segment and you affect the whole of it.
-Or consider a billiard table, strike one ball and many others are impacted.
-This is the good news and the bad news.
+Like pulling a shoestring, tug on any segment and you'll affect the whole of it.
+Or, consider a billiard table: strike one ball and many others are impacted.
+This is both good news and bad news.

 You have probably noticed that depriving yourself of sleep impacts your energy level and ability to focus.
 Allow yourself to ruminate on negative thoughts and you begin to trigger unwanted feelings.
 Violate your personal philosophy or code of conduct and self-esteem is affected.
 Fail to pay attention to your mistakes and it is more difficult to set new goals.
 If your purpose or vision is unclear—well then, it’s difficult to even take action.
 You are a ship floating without a rudder.

 It’s one thing to recognize the importance of vision, goals, thoughts, emotions, time maximization, self-image building, and the like, and yet another to see how intimately interconnected they all are.
 Ignore any one of these precious levers and they begin to influence other parts of the system.

 In positive contrast, developing capacity and mastering these tools and practices in one dimension begins to positively influence the others.
 They feed off one another and conspire together to maximize the overall system.